 The Company's principal activity is the operation of a credit institution under the Banking Act, Cap 371 of the Laws of Malta, in accordance with the credit institutions license granted by the Malta Financial Services Authority.
 The Bank is a niche international trade finance bank with customers spread over Europe, the Middle East, Asia and Africa, and provides facilities and trade services, primarily to import/export companies, especially those trading with and in emerging markets.

 Performance: IIG Bank continued to register significant progress in developing its business strategy which is targeted towards a global presence in international trade and commodity finance.
-This development was supported by yet another year of significant profits despite a focus on maintaining balance sheet size consistent with the average level of 2015, while concentrating on maintaining customer deposits within the desired parameters commensurate to asset growth.
-During the year, significant progress was made in the internal organisational structure, with additional recruitment of skilled human resources, enhancing the operations team, risk management and compliance functions.
+This development was supported by yet another year of significant profits despite a focus on maintaining balance sheet size consistent with the average level of 2016, while concentrating on maintaining customer deposits within the desired parameters commensurate to asset growth.
+During the year, Senior management ensured that significant progress was maintained in the internal organisational structure, with additional recruitment of skilled human resources, enhancing the operations team, risk management and compliance functions.

-Outlook for 2017: The Bank has now built a regular customer base on both the deposit liabilities side of the business and loan asset portfolio.
+Outlook for 2018: The Bank has now built a regular customer base on both the deposit liabilities side of the business and its loan asset portfolio.
 Significant progress and opportunities of business continue to flow despite the moderate marketing effort, as the Bank concentrates to maintain its high standard of service delivery to its clients.
-The initial economic indicators and inflationary expectations for 2017 are encouraging and should lead to increased levels of activity and global trade.
+The initial economic indicators and inflationary expectations for 2018 are encouraging, despite the threats on global trade posed by trade barriers and sanctions.
 The Bank is very well prepared to take advantage of the evolving opportunities, while still retaining a very positive growth outlook should market conditions not develop in line with existing expectations.